-In the normal course of business, the Group uses primary financial instruments such as bank balances and cash, term deposits, due from a related party, receivables, financial assets at fair value through other comprehensive income, contract assets and liabilities, financial assets at fair value through profit or loss, lease liabilities and payables.
+In the normal course of business, the Group uses primary financial instruments such as bank balances and cash, term deposits, due from / to related parties, receivables, financial assets at FVOCI, contract assets and liabilities, financial assets at FVTPL, lease liabilities and payables.
 As a result, it is exposed to the risks indicated below.
 The Group currently does not use derivative financial instruments to manage its exposure to these risks.